ricardoquesada/bluepad32/docs/FAQ.md

   C++ experience.
 * [CLion][clion]: good for advanced C / C++ users.

-For me, the best one by far, is [CLion][clion].
+For me, the best one by far is [CLion][clion].
 But your mileage may vary.

 [arduino_ide]: https://www.arduino.cc/en/software